James0254/MedicalCheckupsMod/ReadMe!.txt

 Project Hospital\ProjectHospital_Data\StreamingAssets\Addons\

-and you should see the mod name appear in the bottom left corner like this
+and you should see the mod name appear in the bottom left corner of the game like this

 Medical Checkups (By James B)

 ============================== Changelog ==============================

+==0.0.5.0v==
+ADDITIONS:
+Added COVID Checkups and Vaccine Followups
+Added COVID Vaccinations such as the AstraZeneca Vaccine Added tons of icons, symptoms, exams and treatments alongside the diagnoses Added Czech
+Added Hungarian

+BUG FIXES:
+Insulin Therapy Bug

 ==Translation update==